NSW Health has released a revised policy directive on health care worker screening and vaccination PD2022_030

 Wearing a mask, in conjunction with hand and respiratory hygiene, reduces the risk of influenza transmission.
 However, wearing a mask is still secondary to vaccination in terms of preventing the transmission of influenza.

 During a season with pronounced vaccine mismatch, health care workers who have been vaccinated may voluntarily wear a mask to further reduce the risk of transmission.
-However, this not a requirement of this policy as there is no strong evidence to support universal wearing of masks as a preventive measure in the presence of pronounced vaccine mismatch and in the absence of an outbreak.
-In addition, influenza seasons with pronounced vaccine mismatch are, fortunately, uncommon.
+However, this not a requirement of this policy.
+Influenza seasons with pronounced vaccine mismatch are, fortunately, uncommon.

 To protect patients from influenza transmission, both vaccinated and unvaccinated staff members should consistently practice hand and respiratory hygiene and stay at home if they are experiencing influenza-like illness until symptom resolution.

-Influenza vaccine will be available through clinics in your workplace from April and staff in Category A High Risk positions should be vaccinated by 1 June annually.
+Influenza vaccine will be available through clinics in your workplace from April and staff in Category A positions should be vaccinated by 1 June annually.

 The Chief Executive of the local health district will be reporting annually to NSW Health on compliance with the policy directive.

 You should ensure that your doctor or authorised nurse immuniser or authorised pharmacist vaccinator provides you with evidence of influenza vaccination so that a copy can be provided to your staff health clinic.

 Yes.
 Vaccination is the best protection pregnant women and their newborn babies have against influenza.
 Influenza infection during pregnancy can lead to premature delivery and severe disease in the mother.
 Vaccination during pregnancy also reduces the risk of the baby becoming ill with influenza in the early months of life.
 Pregnant women can have the vaccine at any stage of pregnancy or while breastfeeding.